-The measurement circuit can consequently cause errors to spread between data and auxiliary qubits, report an incorrect measurement result or both.
-Performing multiple repetitions, also known as rounds or cycles, of syndrome extraction increases its reliability.
-When a measurement value changes from the previous round this is a detection event across time.
-This contrasts to an error on a data qubit which will change the measurement results of the stabiliser generators adjacent to it in space.
-A single chain of errors can include errors both in space and time.
-An error syndrome thus exists in a space-time volume.
+Performing multiple repetitions, or rounds or cycles, of syndrome extraction increases its reliability.
+A detection event across time is when a syndrome measurement value changes from the previous round.
+A detection event in space is when an error on a data qubit changes the measurement results of the stabilisers adjacent to it.
+A single chain of errors can include errors in both space and time.
+An error syndrome hence exists in a space-time volume.

-Errors can be corrected by deriving which pattern of errors reproduces a given syndrome.
+Errors can be corrected by deriving which pattern of errors produces a given syndrome.
 The difficulty in successfully identifying errors is that multiple patterns of errors can cause the same syndrome and, as a code with $n$ data qubits usually contains $O(n)$ stabilisers, the number of syndromes scales as $2^n$, rendering a simple look-up table intractable.
 Solving this problem is known as \textit{decoding}.
 A decoder must be `fast' enough in solving this problem to avoid an exponentially growing backlog of output from the quantum computer \cite{terhal2015quantum,skoric2023parallelwindowdecoding} so that subsequent logical operations are performed correctly.
 Some decoders are highly accurate \cite{bravyi2014efficientmaximumlikelihood,baconflammia2017sparse}, others are fast \cite{topological_quantum_memory,fowler2013minimum,delfosse2021almost,huang2020union,pymatchinghiggott2023sparse,wu2023fusionblossom,liyanage2023scalable} and some are both \cite{higgott2023improved}.